edmundooo/more-money-more-problems/README.md

 # More_Money_More_Problems (DRAFT)
 ---

-Using the Python script and IPython Notebooks in this rep, I collected all the Tweets by the current [members of the United States Congress with Twitter accounts](https://gwu-libraries.github.io/sfm-ui/posts/2017-05-23-congress-seed-list), cleaned the data, used Natural Languge Toolkit to preprocess the text of all Tweets, and used [gensim's Latent Dirichlet allocation](https://radimrehurek.com/gensim/models/ldamodel.html) to model their topics.
+I authored the Python script and IPython Notebooks in this repo to collect all the Tweets by the current [members of the United States Congress with Twitter accounts](https://gwu-libraries.github.io/sfm-ui/posts/2017-05-23-congress-seed-list), clean the data, use Natural Languge Toolkit to preprocess the text of all Tweets, and model their topics using [gensim's Latent Dirichlet allocation](https://radimrehurek.com/gensim/models/ldamodel.html).
 I then introduced [Campaign Finance information](https://www.opensecrets.org/api/admin/?function=user_api_use) for each member of Congress and analyzed how the amount PAC money they receive to finance their campaigns affects what they Tweet about.

 ---